 Individuals should not contact HMRC now.
 HMRC will use existing information to check potential eligibility and invite applications once the scheme is operational.
 HMRC will then pay the grant directly to eligible claimants’ bank account.
-The scheme is now open; grants are expected to start to be paid out by beginning of June 2020.
+Applications for the third grant will open from 30 November 2020.

 You can find out more on the government pages here>>.

 Businesses that have cover for both pandemics and government-ordered closure should be covered, as the government and insurance industry confirmed on 17 March 2020 that advice to avoid pubs, theatres etc is sufficient to make a claim as long as all other terms and conditions are met.

 Insurance policies differ significantly, so businesses are encouraged to check the terms and conditions of their specific policy and contact their providers.
 Most businesses are unlikely to be covered, as standard business interruption insurance policies are dependent on damage to property and will exclude pandemics.